rspivak/cynic/README.rst

 Cynic will try hard to cause injury to your system.

-*It's goal is to make your system under test cynical.*
+*Its goal is to make your system under test cynical.*

 Read the formatted docs at `http://cynic.readthedocs.org <http://cynic.readthedocs.org>`_